Death is an extremely difficult time in life where there are many decisions

 and assistance during this difficult time.

 There are a number of legal issues associated with a death.
-You may find what happens the deceased person's estate particularly useful as it explains issues such as access to money, the family home and legal shares of children.
+Our document, What happens the deceased person's estate explains issues such as access to money, the family home and legal right shares of children.
 Power of attorney is a legal device that can be set up during your lifetime, in the event you become incapacitated or unable to deal with your affairs.
-In dealing with the deceased's estate we explain all about how to take out probate, duties of executors, dealing with debt, etc.
+Our document on dealing with the deceased's estate explains all about how to take out probate, duties of executors and dealing with debt.

 It's very important to notify some particular organisations in writing following a death.
-If the deceased held a mortgage you must get in touch with the financial institution where the deeds/mortgage is held to notify them of the death.
-If the deceased lived in rented accommodation, the landlord/local authority needs to be notified so names can be changed on tenancy agreements.
+If the deceased held a mortgage you must get in touch with the financial institution where the deeds or mortgage is held to notify them of the death.
+If the deceased lived in rented accommodation, the landlord or local authority needs to be notified so names can be changed on tenancy agreements.

 It's essential to get in touch with the deceased's bank or building society to cancel any direct debits from any accounts and if the deceased held any insurance policies, to notify all insurers.

-It can be upsetting when bills/statements/subscriptions arrive in the name of a deceased person following a death.
-Cancel ongoing subscriptions and if the deceased lived alone - redirect any post to the executor or administrator of the deceased's estate.
+It can be upsetting when bills, statements or subscriptions arrive in the name of a deceased person following a death.
+Cancel ongoing subscriptions and, if the deceased lived alone, redirect any post to the executor or administrator of the deceased's estate.

-If the deceased held a driving licence, contact your local authority and if they were in receipt of any benefits, contact the relevant Government department or agency.
+If the deceased held a driving licence, contact the NDLS and if they were getting any benefits, contact the relevant government department or agency.
 To remove the deceased's name from the Register of Electors use Form RFA1, which is available from your local authority.
-It's also useful to get in touch with any social clubs and professional/trade organisations.
+You can also get in touch with any social clubs and professional or trade organisations.